rolve/rolez/README.md

 Now, create an `App.rz` file in your project's `src/main/java` folder and paste the *Hello World!* code from above.
-Run `mvn install` in the project root to compile the program and then run `mvn exec:java -Dexec.mainClass=App` to execute it.
+Run `mvn install` in the project root to compile the program and `mvn -q exec:java -Dexec.mainClass=App` to execute it.

 You can find a complete *Hello World!* Maven project in the examples directory:
 [examples/helloworld](https://github.com/rolve/rolez/tree/master/examples/helloworld).